tamnva/hydroecolstm/README.md

 ### What is HydroEcoLSTM

 - HydroEcoLSTM is a tool for modelling Hydro-ecological processes with Long short-term Memory (LSTM) neural network.
 HydroEcoLSTM is provided to users as a python packages with graphical user interface (GUI) and without GUI.
-- This is the beta version, package documentation will be provided in later versions
-- Please click here to see the [package documentation](https://hydroecolstm.readthedocs.io/en/latest/).
+- Please click here to see the [package documentation](https://hydroecolstm.readthedocs.io/en/latest/) for more detail.

 ### Quick start